'Ramsdale is crazy and Leno's amazing' - Arsenal keeper Okonkwo reflects on dream year as loan move approaches

 Okonkwo adds: “When you first go to Colney, you have all the senior players there and your changing room is quite close, so you know you always have to find a way out past the older guys.

-“It’s kind of like the things you have to deal with at school.
+“It’s kind of like the stuff you have to deal with at school.
 It’s fun, but it’s a challenge.
 You have to gain more confidence or you won’t succeed.”

 Four years on and Okonkwo very much feels like part of the first-team picture at Arsenal, even though that elusive senior debut still eludes him.